Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 ### Reliability
 It is hard to find anything online about testing reliability, unless you have a specific thing you want to test.
-Luckely I alreadt had an idea in mind.
-For reliability I will be looking at overloading the system and seeing what happens, this means I will try to overload the system with Jmeter and see if it comes back online.
-I will analyse this out of the Jmeter reports.
+Luckely I already had an idea in mind.
+For reliability I will be looking at overloading the system and seeing what happens, this means I will try to overload the system with Jmeter and see how fast is fails/recovers.
+In the end testing with Jmeter didn't seem so reliable so therefore I will do a literature study on the reliability, also because testing wil get the same results, like error rate and response time.